 |54-168||My Other Thing (Jones)||Vee-Jay 121, Top Rank [Fr] LP 111|

-Our information from the back liner of Top Rank RLP 111 (a French compilation of Vee-Jay material, released in 1962), and from Mike Callahan's Web page The Vee-Jay Story.
+Our information is from the back liner of Top Rank RLP 111 (a French compilation of Vee-Jay material, released in 1962), and from Mike Callahan's Web page The Vee-Jay Story.
 The background research for the Top Rank LP was done by Kurt Mohr, as was the actual compilation.
 Our thanks to Big Joe Louis for obtaining the matrix numbers for the two unissued sides from the Vee-Jay Master Book; we had previously listed them here without numbers.

 The Flamingos: Nate Nelson (lead); Johnny Carter (1st tenor, falsetto); Zeke Carey (2nd tenor); Paul Wilson (baritone); Jake Carey (bass); with Al Smith (ldr); Cliff Davis or Lucius "Little Wash" Washington (ts); poss.
 Willie Jones (celeste -1, p); prob.
 Quinn Wilson (b); Lefty Bates (eg); Paul Gusman (d).

 |P 53208||On My Merry Way||Parrot 808, Checker LP 1433, Relic CD 7053|